-Looked up how to use the fingerling potatoes I bought to best advantage.
-And while on this page I saw a notice on cocoa mulch.
+Fingerling potatoes possess distinct flavor was the headline, and I was looking up how to use the fingerling potatoes I had bought to best advantage.
+While on the page I saw a notice on cocoa mulch.

 Cocoas Hull Mulch

-I don’t use this stuff myself, it is not readily available in the North for some reason, but my sister in Tennesee used some.
+I don’t use this stuff myself, and it is not readily available in the North for some reason, but my sister in Tennessee used some.
 I dislike the smell.

 I suppose for those who are making choices they may want to keep in mind its poisonous qualities for the neighbors dogs.
 Unless of course you have a vendetta against a particularly yappy and digiferous dog.
 I’m kidding.
 I’m KIDDING!